 - For closed-door rooms, the relative difference refers to the positive peak at the early stages of the fire.
-Positive relative differences indicate that MAGIC over-predicted the measured peak. - For open-door rooms, the relative difference refers to the negative magnitudes of the pressure, typically at the late stages of the test.
-Positive relative differences suggest that MAGIC calculated the difference as being lower than the experimental measurement.
+Positive relative differences indicate that MAGIC over-predicted the measured peak. - For opened door rooms, the relative difference refers to the negative magnitudes of the pressure, typically at the late stages of the test.
+Positive relative differences suggest that MAGIC calculated a more negative difference than the experimental measurement.